 Another great way to capitalize on workforce optimization is to let the data drive inventory replacement decisions.
 In this case, retailers that gather data on product stock in relation to peak periods should be able to appropriately schedule employees, re-stock order, and even prepare cross-sell and upsell marketing campaigns to unload excess inventory.

-Like millions of other business owner and managers, you'll likely agree that understanding the activities of your customer base is essential to your bottom line.
-While most understand the importance of customer behavior metrics, only the best are able to measure, organize, and act on data that speaks to customer behavior inside a brick and mortar or pop-up concept.
+Like millions of other business owner and managers in the retail industry, you'll likely agree that understanding the activities of your customer base is essential to your bottom line.
+While most understand the importance of customer behavior metrics and buying patterns, only the best are able to measure, organize, and act on data that speaks to customer behavior inside a brick and mortar or pop-up concept.
 The key is to gather data that tells you what people in your store are actually doing as opposed to relying on your initial assumptions.
-The actionable data you put in this category will enable you to make data-driven decisions on store design, product layout, store navigation lanes, as well as influence how your staff interact with customers throughout the customer path-to-purchase.
+The actionable data you put in this category will enable you to make data-driven decisions on store design, product layout, store navigation lanes, as well as influence how your staff interact with customers throughout the customer experience from path-to-purchase.
 Customer behavior data are metrics that target brand positioning as well as brand messaging.
 These metrics will also help you implement marketing campaigns at the right time, to the right people.

 Customer behavior metrics are the bread and butter of your customer demographics.
 You will store age, gender, height, income level, and other demographic information here.
 You will also monitor your point-of-sale metrics, as they will speak to your customer’s engagement metrics.
 By pairing your POS metrics with your customer behavior analytics, you will be able to increase your conversion rate through better product positioning.
-Additionally, as you benchmark key metrics like dwell time, competitor engagement rates, and service times, you'll be able to build-out initiatives that transform your business to better respond to customer needs and market trends.
+Additionally, as you benchmark key metrics like dwell time, competitor engagement rates, and service times, you'll be able to build-out initiatives that transform your business to better respond to customer needs, what your customers expect, and market trends.

 Analyzing data can get complicated but that doesn’t mean it has to get complicated for you.
 This gets back to the analytics software you have landed on; if your solution provides visual dashboards that can be intuitively understood, then all you have to do is locate the key metrics you need to speak to the issue at hand.